TetianaMar-888/Amazon_Books_project/README.md

 ### Qualitative Error Examples

-Most misclassifications share a common pattern: **sarcasm, irony, or indirect criticism** that doesn't rely on explicit negative keywords.
-For example, a review titled "Blasphemy" expressing deep disappointment with a beloved author's work was misclassified as positive — the model likely responded to neutral or even reverent-sounding language ("all time favorite", "mourned his passing") without recognizing the ironic framing.
-Similarly, a review opening with "I hated puzzle caches" (referring to past confusion) but concluding with success and understanding was misclassified as negative, despite an ultimately positive message — the model over-weighted the early negative word "hated" without tracking the sentiment shift across the full text.
+Most misclassifications share a common pattern: **sarcasm, irony, or indirect criticism** that doesn't rely on explicit negative keywords, as well as **sentiment shifts** within a single review that the model fails to fully track.

+**Example 1 — Sarcasm/irony not recognized (false positive)**

+> "Blasphemy.
+I wanted to enjoy it, truly I did.
+Robert B. Parker was my all
+> time favorite go to author.
+I truly mourned his passing..."

+- **True label:** negative
+- **Predicted:** positive

+The reviewer uses reverent, seemingly positive language ("all time favorite", "mourned his passing") to set up an ironic contrast with their actual disappointment.
+The model picks up on the surface-level positive vocabulary without recognizing the sarcastic framing.

+**Example 2 — Sentiment shift not tracked (false negative)**

+> "Omg finally I understand.
+I hated puzzle caches...just because they confused
+> me or I thought they made no sense.
+Now I'm attempting them with better
+> understanding and success."

+- **True label:** positive
+- **Predicted:** negative

+The review opens with a strong negative word ("hated") describing a *past* frustration, then pivots to a clearly positive resolution ("better understanding and success").
+The model appears to over-weight the early negative signal without adjusting for the sentiment shift later in the text.

-These errors highlight a common limitation of both classical and transformer-based sentiment models: **detecting sarcasm and sentiment shifts within a single review remains challenging**, and would likely require either larger training data with more diverse sarcastic examples, or explicit discourse-level modeling.
+**Takeaway:** Both classical and transformer-based models struggle with sarcasm and sentiment shifts within a single review.
+Addressing this would likely require larger fine-tuning datasets with more diverse sarcastic/mixed- sentiment examples, or explicit discourse-level modeling that tracks sentiment across sentence boundaries rather than treating the review as a single bag-of-context input.

 ## Business Insights & Recommendations